 Truth or Dare for Kids (Ages 6–12)

-For younger players, keep truths light and fun — embarrassing but not humiliating.
+Keep truths light and fun.
 Dares should be physical and silly rather than social or potentially upsetting.
-The goal is laughter, not discomfort.
+The goal is laughter.

 🔵 Truth Questions for Kids